 This month’s escape is contributed by Ashleigh Stevens, founder of POB Shop, which offers a selection of stylish Welsh language gifts, alongside original products from around the British Isles.
-Here Ashleigh shares her tips on the best places to shop, eat, stay and visit in her home county of Ceredigion.
+We visit Ceredigion and Ashleigh shares her tips on the best places to shop, eat, stay and visit in her home county

 Where in Britain is it?